FarizDemiri/epic-redis-infrastructure-lab/docs/runbooks/aws-production-deployment.md

 **Production-Ready:** ✅ Yes (with additional monitoring and backups)

-**This architecture serves as the foundation for HIPAA-compliant caching and session management at NewYork-Presbyterian Hospital.**
+**This architecture demonstrates production-grade, HIPAA-compliant patterns for caching and session management in healthcare systems.**